MukulSoul/grunt-svn-custom-tag/README.md

 Default: `'tags'`

-Specifies the root tag folder in the project's SVN respository.
+Specifies the root tag folder in the project's SVN repository.

+### options.trunkDir

+Type: `String`

+Default: `'trunk'`

+Specifies the source folder in the project's SVN repository.
+This option is utilised when copying from the SVN and not the working copy.

+### options.useWorkingCopy

+Type: `Boolean`

+Default: `false`

+If true, the specified files will be sought from the working copy.
+Otherwise, the files will be taken from the SVN source.
+This feature is useful when wishing to tag generated files, which are not typically stored in the SVN, e.g. CSS or minified Javascript files.

 ## Tagged Folder Structure